‘Music is the space between the notes.’

 Claude Debussy (1862–1918)

-An overriding issue which was reiterated many times over the course of the festival (and at previous festivals at which I adjudicated earlier in the year), is the need for breathing space during performance.
+An overriding issue for many students is the need for breathing space during performance.
 This is seemingly such an obvious point, but it’s one which is challenging to put into practice.
 Space can be created in many ways, but it’s vital, both in approach to a performance or actually between notes and phrases of a piece.

-4. Staccato (or short, detached) notes especially need to be given full space or time.
-If you have a group of staccato or non-legato crotchets, each one will be articulated quickly (i.e. leaving the key bed swiftly), but there must still be a clear ‘space’ between one sound and the next particularly in slow music, otherwise the beat or pulse will be perpetually unstable and there will be a sense of rushing throughout.
+- Staccato (or short, detached) notes especially need to be given full space or time.
+If you have a group of staccato or non-legatocrotchets, each one will be articulated much more quickly than legato crotchets (i.e. leaving the key bed swiftly), but there must still be a clear ‘space’ between one sound and the next, particularly in slow music, otherwise the beat or pulse will be perpetually unstable and there will be a sense of rushing throughout.
 As mentioned above, every note must be placed with care.

-8. Pianists needs to remember to breathe too!
-An obvious point, but occasionally performing can be overwhelming and fear takes hold.
-Young pianists do sometimes forget to breathe literally.
-Alleviate this issue by always breathing deeply when practising and perform frequently in front of an audience (or small group).
+- Pianists needs to remember to breathe too!
+An obvious point, but occasionally performing can be an overwhelming experience and fear takes hold.
+Young pianists do sometimes forget to breathe, literally.
+Alleviate this issue by breathing deeply when practising and perform frequently in front of an audience (or small group).
 Experience is crucial when learning to play in public.

 The more space created generally, without disturbing the pulse, the more beautiful and harmonious the performance.
 This is a subject worth musing for any performer because it really can make all the difference.